token-js/token.js/CONTRIBUTING.md

 We appreciate support in the following areas:
 - Reporting issues.
 If you notice any bugs or have suggestions for new features, please [open an issue](https://github.com/token-js/token.js/issues/new).
 - Fixing and responding to existing issues.
 You can start off with those tagged ["good first issue"](https://github.com/token-js/token.js/labels/good%20first%20issue), which are meant as introductory issues for external contributors.
+- Supporting new providers.
+We recommend first opening an issue and contacting the maintainers to get guidance on this as we have not yet documented the complete process of supporting new providers.

 ## Development Quickstart